A Five Year Mission

 While J.J.
 Abrams' new movies are entertaining, they lack the soul-gazing narrative of the original series.

-To their credit, Phase II producers have continued Roddenberry's legacy of presenting compelling appraisals of the human condition.
+To their credit, STNV producers have continued Roddenberry's legacy of presenting compelling appraisals of the human condition.

 Yet another distinguishing characteristic of the web series is its episode length.